h0tk3y/kotlin-multiplatform-incomplete/README.md

 This repository is a proof of concept for publishing a multiplatform library with some of its targets not contained in the core library codebase – therefore the library is called "incomplete".
 The implementations ("`actual`s") for those targets are provided by some other project – a "completing" module.

+The "consumer" library demonstrates using the incomplete library in one of the targets and the completing library's implementations for the other targets.

 ## How to build